Samsung/mTower/README.md

 ---
 ## 7. Documentation
-The mTower documentation for the project is located in the [docs] folder.
+There is a brief overall [functionality description](docs/mtower_functionality_description.md) of mTower.
+Other mTower documentation for the project is located in the [docs] folder.
 The latest version of the specification that describes the mTower source code can be generated using [doxygen] tool from command line.
 To generate documentation, use

 ```sh
 $ make docs_gen